Get Ready for Camping Season

 Categories: Camping

 The first day of spring has passed, and camping season is on the way for those of us who hibernate in the winter months rather than brave the elements.
-While you’re thinking about where you’ll go for your first weekend campout, it’s also a good idea to think about doing a spring clean for your rig ahead of time instead of the night before your trip.
-Here is a starting list to get you into cleaning mode:
+While you’re thinking about where you’ll go for your first weekend campout, it’s also a good idea to think about spring cleaning your rig now (instead of the night before your trip).
+Here's a list to get you started:

 Start with tent and sleeping gear